benwolf5/ProjectIV_NNs/README.md

 Supervised by Dr Marija Zamaklar and Dr Kasper Peeters.

-The folder plots shows all the python and R files used to create the figures and plots used in my project.
+The folder plots shows all the Python, MATLAB and R files used to create the figures and plots used in my project.

 facemask_detector_colab.ipynb is a Python notebook of a binary classification CNN to detect people wearing face masks or not.
 The dataset can be downloaded from https://www.kaggle.com/manishkc06/face-mask-dataset